CiscoSE/aci_ise_portal/README.md

 **ACI and ISE Portal**

-This tool automates the configuration necessary to support user authentication using 802.1x and RADIUS with ACI and ISE.
+This tool automates the configuration necessary to support device authentication using 802.1x and RADIUS with ACI and ISE.

 HTML user interface works better in Chrome and Firefox